fritzsedlazeck/Sniffles/README.md

 USAGE:

 Please use BWA-MEM to align the reads using the parameters: “–M  –x pacbio” .
-The reads do not need to be error corrected.
+Reads do not need to be error corrected.

+Sniffles requires a sorted bam file.

 ```